goradiantweb/radiantweb_api/README.md

 			package: 'homegroups',
 			class: 'HomegroupsList',
 			funct: 'get',
-			return: 'html', //returns respons as text instead of object
+			return: 'html', /* returns respons as text instead of object */
-			persist: true //will force ccm_token. example - connecting to API when site is in Maintanence mode.
+			persist: true /* will force ccm_token. example - connecting to API when site is in Maintanence mode. */ }
-		}
 	}).done( function(customresponse){
-		/alert(xhr.status); /* could be used with .ajax statusCode: for client-side returns
+		/* alert(xhr.status);  //could be used with .ajax statusCode: for client-side returns */
 		$('#response').append( customresponse );
 	});
 	*/